Catherine Ind

 Associate Clerk to Trustees

-Johanna TompsettJohanna is a former Director of The Trust Partnership, now working as an Associate Clerk for the Ashley Family Foundation.
+Johanna TompsettJohanna is a former Director of The Trust Partnership, now working as an Associate Clerk for the Ashley Family Foundation and D’Oyly Carte Charitable Trust.
 Having begun her career in fundraising, she has an excellent understanding of both sides of the grant-making process.

 Kate Danielson